-Performing genealogical research is common for people who wish to know more about their ancestry and family history.
+Performing genealogy research is common for people who wish to know more about their ancestry and family history.
 Many people may not know how their family tree developed from their earliest descendants.
 Perhaps the consequences of migrating over some years split the family or the loss of records and other materials such as certificates or family pictures.
 Such records can provide knowledge to help connect a person with their ancestry.

-Genealogical research may be almost impossible if the researcher does not know the resources to use.
+Genealogy research may be almost impossible if the researcher does not know the resources to use.
 In Deschutes County, there are government offices that provide useful information available to the public.
 Researchers can search for the appropriate records that possess information on a person’s ancestry.

 Generally, you can start your research with older family relatives that have lived in the county.
 They may provide information you may find relevant to your ancestry and genealogical research.
 Request for their pictures or old journals.
-If you have old family property in Deschutes County, you may also see the property documents to check for past owners or occupants.
+If you have an old family property in Deschutes County, you may also see the property documents to check for past owners or occupants.

-Birth Records: Finding the birth records of persons born in Deschutes County may be of importance to genealogical research.
+Finding the birth records of persons born in Deschutes County may be of importance to genealogical research.
 Birth records provide insight into the date the subject was born, and other information, including the parents’ names which can be valuable to trace the family’s origin.

 To find a Deschutes County birth record, visit the county’s Health Department office.
 Obtain the birth records order form and submit it at the office or by mail services to:

 Do note that the department may have some proof of eligibility.
 Alternatively, you can obtain birth records from the Oregon State Vital Records Office.
 Payment for the documents is applicable, as decided by the office.